PostHog/posthog.com/contents/docs/cdp/event-sequence-timer.md

 ## FAQ

-### Is the source code for this connector available?
+### Is the source code for this transformation available?

-PostHog is open-source and so are all connectors on the platform.
+PostHog is open-source and so are all transformations on the platform.
 The [source code for the Event Sequence Timer](https://github.com/PostHog/event-sequence-timer-plugin) is available on GitHub.

-### Who created this connector?
+### Who created this transformation?

 We'd like to thank PostHog team member [Yakko Majuri](https://github.com/yakkomajuri) for creating the Event Sequence Timer.
 Thanks Yakko!